DFE-Digital/pageobjects-testing-infrastructure/README.md

 Goals include;

-- Provide testers with GDS components and access to use them in tests.
+- Provide testers with access to GDS components so they can be used as building blocks for PageObjects.

-- Ensure different types of tests for a web application can use the same PageObjects
+- Ensure different types of tests for a web application can use the same PageObjects.

 - Ensure separation of concerns is followed closer between Test, PageObject, Document